-U-Share will arrange a Soapbox Science event on Saturday afternoon, 25 May, 2019, and encourages women researchers at SLU and UU to sign up as speakers.
+On 21 May, 2022, U-Share will arrange a Soapbox Science event.
+We encourage women researchers at SLU and UU to sign up as speakers.

 The main aim of Soapbox Science is to bring cutting edge science to the public, in an accessible, fun and unintimidating way.
 Unlike other science events, at Soapbox Science the people you speak to will not have necessarily planned to come and learn about science, which can inspire people who never normally get exposed to science, especially young people.

 Stand on a wooden box and talk for one hour

 A Soapbox Science event runs for three hours and each hour will host four speakers, who stand on (or next to) their boxes for the whole hour, simultaneously, and interact with the public.
 One hour might seem like a very long time but previous experience shows that the format works and often speakers have to be hoisted off their boxes to let the next lot on.

 The recommendation is to prepare around 10–15 minutes worth of material, which can then be repeated.
 However, you might also need to add new stuff in to retain any long-lasting listeners!
 It is possible to use various props that can visualise your work, and be prepared to answer questions and discuss with the audience.

 More information can be found via the FAQ page.